Preamble: Dealing with sickness absence

 There is considerable evidence from research in Europe and north America that work absence due to sickness is a major issue for management and that many companies have not yet introduced an effective policy to deal with it.
-Although it is apparent that few companies calculate the true cost of sickness absence, there is also an emerging counter-issue of rigid and overly aggressive policies that attempt to solve sickness absence in a way that ultimately defeats their own objectives.
+It is apparent that few companies calculate the true cost of sickness absence and most document simply set out sickpay entitlements and procedures for medical authorization of absence.

 Any strategy to minimise sickness absence should be firmly based on the pattern of incidence, the underlying causes, and a company’s overall HR policy framework.
 Recent studies have revealed that high levels of work absence are closely associated with:

 Generous sick pay provision from the company and/or the state.

 Increasing employee age and high levels of job security (or perceived security).

 High levels of stress, job intensity, job repetitiveness and worker passivity.

 Low levels of working-time flexibility, job responsibility and control.